-Hong Kong Stock Exchange sets restrictions on the time and price of an order that can be submitted.
-If an order is submitted outside the trading hours or with a price outside the exchange's permissible price limit, the order will be rejected by the exchange.
-Meanwhile, Hong Kong's financial regulatory also requires brokers to reject orders with a price too far away from the market price.
+The Hong Kong Stock Exchange (HKEX) sets restrictions on the time and price at which an order can be submitted.
+If an order is submitted outside the trading hours or at a price outside the range permitted by exchange, the order will be rejected by the exchange.
+Meanwhile, the financial regulatory authority in Hong Kong also requires brokerages to reject orders with a price too far away from the market price.

-Therefore, if a broker sends all orders to the exchange, some may get rejected due to inappropriate submission time or price.
-FUTU will then temporarily hold orders that haven't met the submission conditions in the trading system and submit them to the exchange once the conditions are met.
+Therefore, if orders are sent directly to the exchange, some may get rejected due to inappropriate submission time or price.
+In this case, Futu will temporarily hold orders that haven't met the submission conditions in the trading system and submit them to the exchange once the conditions are met.

-Our system will determine whether to hold orders.
-If the submission conditions are not met, the system will automatically put the order on hold, and the order status will update to "submitting."
-The status description will inform the client about the expected submission conditions.
+Our system will determine whether to hold your orders.
+If the submission conditions are not met, the system will automatically put your orders on hold, and the order status will be updated to "submitting."
+The status description will inform you of the expected submission conditions.

-1.1 If a client places an order outside the trading hours, our system will accept the order and hold it.
-For details, please refer to What is off market order? (place orders during non-trading hours)
+If you place an order outside the trading hours, our system will accept the order and hold it.
+For details, please refer to What is off market order (place orders during non-trading hours).

-1.2 For enhanced limit orders, if the order price is outside the exchange's permissible price limit, the system will accept the order and hold it until the price limit is reached.
-If the client needs his order to be filled ASAP, he should cancel the order in "Submitting" status and place a limit order or market order with an order price close to the market price.
+For an enhanced limit order, if the order price is outside the range permitted by exchange and the underlying securities are equity securities and exchange-traded products, the system will accept the order and hold it until the price falls into the permitted range.
+If you want your order to be filled ASAP, you should cancel it and place a limit order or market order with an order price close to the market price.

 Market Price Range(HKD)

 The order price is away from the market price by 50%.

 The order price is away from the market price by 20%.

 The order price is away from the market price by 10%.